Tweed Landcare

 Traditional environmental monitoring techniques for monitoring rare ferns often rely on field-based ecological techniques.
 Field surveys can be time-consuming, labour-intensive, and require skilled botanists, factors which often limit the spread and feasibility due to costs and site inaccessibility.

-This project is part of a coordinated effort by NSW Landcare groups (Wilsons Creek, Huonbrook, and Tweed Landcare), funded through the DCCEW Saving Native Species Grant.
+This project is part of a coordinated effort by several organisations including Landcare networks (Tweed Landcare and Wilsons Creek Huonbrook Landcare), local councils and state government agencies which is funded by the Australian Government’s Saving Native Species Program.

 This project applied eDNA as an innovative method for detecting the Border Ranges Lined Fern.
 EnviroDNA developed a targeted qPCR assay specifically designed to detect the species during its cryptic gametophyte stage.